VictorKong94/POST/README.md

 # POST

-This repository is used to store code used to meet certain ends in the POST project.
+This repository is used to store code used in the POST project.